- The takeaway from this episode is … being lucid lets you see everything.

 Being lucid is radical awareness.

 The heightened awareness you experience when you are lucid is not like daydreaming during the day and just mentally drifting off.
-To even have a lucid dream introduces you to the possibility that you are able to be just as aware in your daily life as you are in a lucid dream.
-To achieve this, write down everything that happens in your lucid dream.
-The clarity is in writing down the details of your lucid experience.
+To even have a lucid dream introduces you to the possibility that this 3-D world is not all there is.
+This experience merges your daily life with being lucid where they are not separate.
+To master this, write down everything that happens in your lucid dream.
+The clarity will arise from writing down the details of your lucid experience.
 This is the same process you take when you have those lucid moments in waking life, on your way to becoming more conscious.

 You cannot depend on an occasional lucid dream to bring you into this superior awareness, you must start now, in your day-to-day life.
-Start by slowing down to become aware of your surroundings.
+Start by slowing down so you can become aware of your surroundings.
 Write down what was unusual or out of the ordinary each day.
 Use Linda’s Guided Journal Writing System, 4-qualifying questions that will turn lucidity into a daily occurrence.

 - Once you step out of the mass-consciousness mindset, being lucid will feel like radical awareness.